 The Garage is a hub for performing arts, a creative playground – from first steps to professionals; it’s a safe place for everyone to learn, experience and create, to be inspired to succeed.

-The venue is an important creative hub for the communities of Norfolk and beyond, working with local and national partners to provide high quality theatre programming, participation, education and training for all ages.
+Located in Norwich The Garage is an important creative space for the communities of Norfolk and beyond.
+Working with local and national partners to provide high quality performing arts programming, participation, education and training for all ages.
 It is a place for everyone but has a particular focus on young people from all backgrounds.